A-gam0/tooCuteList/README.md

 ### Visit The Website on => *[tooCuteList](https://toocutelist.netlify.app/)*.
 ## Urgent Problems:
+- [x] used dvh on body's height to display the github account
-- [ ] make the focus on the title of the prompt when it shows up
+- [x] make the focus on the title of the prompt when it shows up
-- [ ] the logo goes right when the 'menu' button changes it's text to 'close' since it's somehow shorter
+- [x] the logo goes right when the 'menu' button changes it's text to 'close' since it's somehow shorter
-- [ ] add the tab title in the head + check missing meta tags
+- [x] add the tab title in the head + check missing meta tags
 ## Problems to Solve:
 - [ ] Change the carousel tasks areas, they look awful
 - [ ] Made another uneccessary div for the carousel overflow